cahein/spree_user_groups/README.md

 *PROCEED WITH CAUTION:* This has been updated to display correctly in 2.4, but I have not verified functionality

+This fork will calculate the advanced_flat_percent price for user groups if they are logged in.
+It will not update the order line item prices for variants added to the cart before logging in.

 Installation
 ============